 Now there are two Market Lane’s at the Queen Vic Market.
 The best one, in my opinion, is outside of the market.
 It’s a small, yet vibrant cafe.
 The staff here are super lovely and take their coffee very seriously.
 You will see this on their faces as each gram of coffee is measured and extracted to near perfection.
 This isn’t a place to grab a quick latte.
 The staff really take their time making your coffee to perfection.

 Melbourne is amazing.
 There really is so much to see and do.
 Did you know that for a very short period of time Melbourne was officially known as Batmania?
 Seriously it was.
 But if you find yourself with coffee in hand and nothing to do, do yourself a favour and go on a self-guided street art adventure.

 Disposable coffee cups are a huge issue in Melbourne and across the world.
 Perhaps today is the day that you decide to become a more sustainable traveller.
-Whenever possible we travel with a Keepcup.
+Whenever possible we travel with a reusable coffee cup.
 The above photos are taken on the days that I was daft and left mine at home.
 These days (2019) if I don’t have a reusable coffee cup or a water bottle in my bag then I make a point of sitting in the café and enjoying a coffee.
 Because Melbourne coffee is definitely worth while sitting down and enjoying.

 Have you got a favorite caffeine dealer here in Melbourne town?
 Or maybe you prefer a tea?
 Let us know in the comments below.